 Dialogue is to love, what blood is to the body. […] When dialogue stops, love dies and resentment and hate are born.
 But dialogue can restore a dead relationship […] it can bring a relationship that has died into being once again.
 There is only one requisite for these claims for dialogue: it must be mutual and proceed from both sides, and the parties to it must persist relentlessly, Reuel L. Howe, The Miracle of Dialogue, 1963.

 We all need relationships full of dialogue.
-Communication must be smooth, sincere, constant, effective, and cover all our aspirations, interests, worries, fears, etc. Both dialogue and love take time.
-It requires our willingness and generosity to listen and learn from one another.
-It is about learning to listen actively and opening ourselves up to each other.
+Communication must be smooth, sincere, constant, effective, and cover all our aspirations, interests, worries, fears, and subjects, and deal with them in a sensitive, mature, and proportionate manner.
+Both dialogue and love take time and effort.
+They require respect, our willingness and generosity to listen, learn from one another, and compromise.
+We need to learn to listen actively, show empathy, build bridges of understanding, and open ourselves up to each other.

 A common mistake is that one partner stubbornly imposes his or her point of view, he or she takes most of the decisions or always does things his/her way (“Because I say so!
 And that’s that,” “Where a captain rules, a sailor has no sway”).
-It may seem that progress is made and there is no conflict, but the price is very high.
-The other spouse will feel hurt, frustrated, and resentful; sooner or later the relationship will deteriorate and these feelings will surface very strongly in the form of blame, lack of collaboration, and unhappiness.
+It may seem that progress is made and there is no more conflict, but the long-term price to pay is very high.
+The other spouse will feel unhappy, hurt, and frustrated; sooner or later the relationship will deteriorate and these feelings will surface very strongly in the form of blame, lack of collaboration, anger, and resentment.

-When you need to put things straight, make sure to use constructive criticism: “I am upset with you.
+When you need to put things straight, make sure to use constructive criticism and offer ideas and strategies to move forward, e.g., “I am upset with you.
 You should help me more at home.
-Why don’t you do the washing up or set the table?”
+Why don’t you do the washing-up once a week with the children or set the table before meals?”

-This is the opposite of destructive criticism (“You can never get things right out here,” “You never lift a finger”), personal disqualifications (“You’re useless and irresponsible!,” “You are a loser and a failure!”), even worse, insults (“You are a self-absorbed homewrecker”), mockery or sarcasm.
+This is the opposite of destructive criticism (“You never get things right,” “You never lift a finger”), personal disqualifications (“You’re useless, worthless, and irresponsible!,” “You are a loser and a failure!”), even worse, insults (“You are a self-absorbed homewrecker,” “You are a selfish, arrogant, and insensitive bag of shit”), mockery or sarcasm.
 This way of talking leads the other partner to retort in a defensive manner, give you the silent treatment (the cold shoulder), show you contempt or indifference.
 Thus, any possibility of dialogue and conflict resolution is lost, and ultimately the breakdown of the relationship will occur.

-There are some things that you should consider and talk about before living together or getting married and getting to the nitty-gritty of ordinary life.
-Otherwise, it is never too late to talk and seek compromises so you can both live happily ever after.
-Consider this piece of advice:
+There are some things that you should consider and talk about before living together or getting married and getting to the nitty-gritty of life.
+Otherwise, it is never too late to talk, discuss, and seek compromises so you can both live happily ever after.

 Time.
-Give it plenty of time.
-It takes a long period of time for a relationship to mature.
+Don’t rush things and give the relationship plenty of time to unfold.
+It takes a long period of time for a relationship to grow and mature.

-You will need to talk about these topics: How will you organise and combine your agendas?
+You should talk about these topics: How will you organise and combine your agendas?
 What activities will you do together and what activities will you pursue separately?
 How will you organize your holidays?
-Where will you go on holiday?
+Where will you go on holidays?

 Space.
-A man’s house is his castle.
 You should discuss about domestic responsibilities (cleaning, cooking, ironing, etc.), private and public spaces as well as how you will manage common areas.
-For example, some partners are very messy, their stuff is all over the place as they have no ability to stick to a system, their mates may feel uncomfortable in their own home.
+For example, some people are very messy, their stuff is all over the place as they have no ability to stick to a system, their partners may feel uncomfortable in their own homes.

 Besides, you should follow this advice to the letter: Whatever you do, do not live with your mother or father in law unless they are not able to live alone.
 This coexistence is likely to be a source of numerous conflicts.

 Children.
 This is a particularly relevant and important issue to deal with before living together because having children is a major life change event and a huge responsibility: Do you want to have children?
 How many kids?
 When do you want to have them?
-What contraception will you use?
-If you can’t have children, will you adopt them and how many?
+What contraception method are you going to use?
+If you can’t have any children, will you be willing to adopt them and then, how many?
 What school do you want your child to attend?
-What are each of your responsibilities in their care and education?
-If you have different belief systems, for example, you are a Christian and your partner is an atheist: Will your children receive Baptism, Confirmation, and Holy Communion?
+What are your responsibilities in their care and education?
+If you have different belief systems (let’s say that you are a Christian and your partner is an atheist), will your children receive Baptism, Confirmation, and Holy Communion?

 Family: How will you care for your aging parents?
 How much time will you share with your “extended” family?